 Antonio Álvarez Giráldez played with Sevilla in 1974 to 1988.
 He played nearly 350 matches for them.
 He was one of the club's most committed players.
 He ranked 9th in all-time appearance record.
 He later played with Malaga and Granada at the end of his career.
 He represented Spain B team twice in 1981.

 CB: Javi Navarro (Spain)

 Javi Navarro played with Valencia and Elche before joining Sevilla in 2001.
-He was a part of the side that won 5 major titles, including two UEFA Cups: 2006 and 2007.
+He was a part of the side that won 5 major titles, including back-to-back UEFA Cups in 2006 and 2007.
 He was the undisputed starter.
-For Spain, he made his debut at age of 32 years old in 2006, the third oldest debutante for Spain.
-He was capped 4 times.
+For Spain, he made his debut at age of 32 years old in 2006 against Romania, the third oldest debutante for Spain.
+He was capped 4 times between 2006 and 2007.
 He retired in 2009 after a lengthy injury.

 |Javi Navarro at UEFA Cup Final|

-Born in 1951, Pablo Blanco played 13 seasons with Sevilla FC.
+Born in 1951, Pablo Blanco was a native of Sevilla, He played 13 seasons with Sevilla FC, including spells in Segunda Division when Sevilla gained promotion.
 He made his debut in the 1971-1972 season.
 He retired in 1984 after playing over 400 games for the club.
-He helped to qualift for UEFA Cup twice in the 1980's.
+He helped to qualify for UEFA Cup twice in the 1980's.
 He was considered one of Sevilla's greatest ever and most loyal defenders.